A scene can have multiple Cameras. Different cameras can render the scene, webcam, or phone camera stream on different render textures.

 Usage 1: 3D (Perspective) Camera + 2D (Orthographic) Camera

-When a Camera oject selects the same render texture with different layers, the selected render texture will show views of both Cameras.
-This approach is most commonly used with a Perspective Camera for 3D objects and an Orthographic Camera for 2D views
+When cameras selects the same render texture with different layers, the selected render texture will show views of both cameras.
+This approach is most commonly used with a perspective camera for 3D objects and an orthographic camera for 2D views.

-Usage 2: Add 3D objects in front of or behind the segmentation
+Usage 2: Add a 3D Object in Front Of or Behind the Segmentation

-You can add 3D objects in front of or behind the segmentation layer by changing the render order of the cameras or by manipulating the layers of each object.
-Feel free to check out Segmentation for more details.
+You can add 3D objects in front of or behind the segmentation layer by manipulating the layers of each object.
+Learn more about Segmentation.